AayushSaxenaEYGDS/Learning-Academy/README.md

-# Pfizer Learning Academy - Simple Frontend
+# Learning Academy - Simple Frontend

-A lightweight HTML/CSS/JavaScript frontend for Pfizer Learning Academy.
+A lightweight HTML/CSS/JavaScript frontend for Learning Academy.
 This is a static version without React dependencies, designed for quick deployment and easy customization.

 ## 🚀 Features